-CGIM 226 WEB DESIGN 3.0: 3 cr.
-F
+CGIM 226 WEB DESIGN

 This course focuses on web development using the latest in user-side, server-side and CGI programming, with an emphasis on effective interactive design.
 Students learn the processes involved in the creation of a dynamic interactive site.
 Tools include PHP, SSL, PERL, MYSQL, Filemaker.